All Episodes

 10% actually went toward things Obama promised.

-If Obama decided the Treasury was going to fund the Democrat Party's campaign next year and they wanted to write a check, he might be thinking, you know, I could probably get away with that.
+Now today, five years later, with Obama just anytime he wants making up a law, not enforcing a law, altering a law, if Obama decided the Treasury was going to fund the Democrat Party's campaign next year and they wanted to write a check, he might be thinking, yo, I could probably get away with that.

 I use that as an illustration only.